CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/readme.md

 * Ensuring faces are not triangulated when being created to keep with our style.
 * Introduce the edge split modifier.
 * This is the basis of organic modelling.

+## Setting Up A Camera For Rendering
+* Learn about camera placement.
+* They're a directional object.
+* Overview of the camera settings.
+* You can have more than one camera, but only one active camera.

 ---
 Click [here](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial) to find out more about the course, and how we build these assets step-by-step.